CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 and with this, by modifying the color when something is being dragged to the dropzone, it will modify the color.

+### Finishing Setup

+Inside the `useDropzone` hook options add a new property onDrop(acceptedFiles, fileRejections, event) that display which file was accepted, rejected (based on some rule, such as types, or if other condition failed).

+## Lesson 7 - List uploads Component

+Create a `UploadWidgetUploadItem` component for each item we have on that list

+Each item will have a div containing four buttons, download, copy url, retry and close, and in order to make then more accessible, other than the svg, we add a span with the string className of sr-only, meaning that only screen readers will see that text.

+Install `react-progress` from `@radix-ui` and before the buttons div, include the Progress for control of each item's progress.

+### Tailwind Hack

+`[&+div]:mt-2`: This attribute means that whenever we have a div after that one, add a margin-top to it

+## Lesson 8 - Component's visual state

+In this lesson we will focus on adding states and visual between the components.

+First we add a, still hard-coded, global progress bar and a state to check if something is being uploaded

+Define this check also in the title component, the reason is because it will dynamically change the text

+Inside the UploadList create a constant that checks if the list is currently empty

+## Tailwind CSS v4: Core Changes and New Paradigm

+Tailwind CSS v4 introduces major architectural and configuration shifts, simplifying the setup while enhancing performance and customization via native CSS features.

+For the button, install the tailwind-variants library, since it will make the generic button more customizable with it.

+Inside the button function, utilize the ComponentProps from react and use the 'button' as a generic.

 ### ● Key Architectural Changes